- Shemara Wikramanayake

 Because we recognise that working flexibly means different things to different people, flexible working at Macquarie exists in many forms, and could include changes to hours, locations and patterns of work, study and exam leave or leave without pay.

 We are committed to achieving gender balance at all levels across our organisation.
-Our focus continues to be on developing the internal and external female talent pipeline at both junior and senior levels and enhancing recruitment processes to facilitate this.
+Our focus continues to be on developing the internal and external female talent pipeline at both junior and senior levels.

 As part of our focus to develop the external female talent pipeline, we actively promote careers in finance to young women.
 We sponsor female university societies and promote financial services careers to female school students to motivate and empower girls to consider a broad range of career paths.